frederic-perez/AmE-dictionary/data/dictionary.md

 __the final frontier__ (Space?)
 There is a turf war brewing in the final frontier.
 __the final straw__
 __the going thing__ _idiom_ The latest and most popular trend, fad, or fashion.
+__the half of it__ _idiom_ A portion of something, typically implied to be the most important of significant part.
+(Often used in the negative.)
 __the happy day__ _idiom_ A wedding, or marriage in general.
 __the haves and the have nots__
 __the hell out of__ _adv_ _idiomatic_ _informal + impolite_ Used as an intensifier. _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._